jstolarek/jstolarek.github.io/pages/posts/2023-06-03-firmament.md

 If I was lucky crash to desktop would happen once an hour.
 If I was less lucky I would experience seven crashes in 30 minutes.
-I reported these bugs to Cyan support, but to this day these crashes have not been fixed.
+I reported these bugs to Cyan support, but to this day these crashes have not been fixed[^2].
 They are the primary reason why it took me 2 weeks to finish a game that ultimately takes less than 8 hours to play.
 I also have to mention the menus.
 While the game visuals are stunning, the menus look like prototypes that made it into